jonwestfall/llm-feedback-prompt-generator/README.md

 ```
 ## 📦 Deployment

 This app works great when deployed as a PWA.
-You can try [Vercel](https://vercel.com/) or [Netlify](https://netlify.com/) for one-click deployment.
+A live demo can be found on [Netlify](https://llmfeedbackpromptgenerator.netlify.app)

 ---